Skip to main content

 Where our AI predictions fit

 FootyMetrics' AI match predictions aren't built from a single xG number.
-A model built to forecast a match outcome draws on more than shot quality alone, including recent team and player form, head-to-head history, and the underlying stats we do track like shots on target and big chances. xG is one idea analytics providers use to describe chance quality.
-It isn't the whole picture a prediction model needs, and it isn't a number our own model exposes or relies on in isolation.
+A model built to forecast a match outcome draws on more than shot quality alone, including recent team and player form, head-to-head history, and the underlying stats we track like xG, shots on target and big chances. xG is one idea analytics providers use to describe chance quality, and you can read it directly on our player pages, but on its own it isn't the whole picture a prediction model needs.

 AI match predictions